An algebraic model for commutative HZ-algebras: Symmetric spectra and -chain complexes

-\begin{rem} Note that the weak equivalences in $\Chab^\mathcal{I}$ have an explicit description: they are the maps that become weak equivalences after applying a homotopy colimit.
-To see this, consider Dugger's Bousfield localizations of diagram categories in \cite[\S 5]{dugger.simp}.
+Note that the weak equivalences in $\Chab^\mathcal{I}$ have an explicit description: they are the maps that become weak equivalences after applying a {corrected homotopy colimit \cite[5.1]{dugger.simp}.
+This is the homotopy colimit of the diagram where every node is functorially replaced by a cofibrant object first.} To see this, consider Dugger's Bousfield localizations of diagram categories in \cite[\S 5]{dugger.simp}.
 As the cofibrations and the fibrant objects in his model structure in \cite[5.2]{dugger.simp} agree with ours, an argument due to Joyal, \cite[E.1.10]{joyal}, ensures that we have the same class of weak equivalences as well. \end{rem}